LiYunJamesPhD/GPCR-GK-means-fast-GK-means/README.md

 **(1) Adversarial Image Generation**
 We adopt Iterative implementations of Fast Gradient Sign Method (IFGSM) and DeepFool from two Github implemetations [2][3] accordingly.
 Our implementations enable users to take one or more input images to craft adversarial images.

+Note: Before running two shell scripts, users need to adapt a directory path accordingly.

 To perform the **IFGSM** attack, please run the following command
 ```
+./adversarial_attack/run_ifgsm_attack.sh <a directory path to all input images> <a deep learning model e.g. resnet18 or inception_v3> <a directory path to adversarial images>
 ```

 Similarly, plese run the following command to perform the **DeepFool** attach
 ```
+./adversarial_attack/run_deepfool_attack.sh <a directory path to all input images> <a deep learning model e.g. resnet18 or inception_v3> <a directory path to adversarial images>
 ```

 **(2) Remove Adversarial Perturbation**